 Released in 1962 as the A-side to “Bring It On Home To Me,” “Having a Party” is one of those Sam Cooke songs that instill a good feeling in you.
 The track became his typical ending song during his live performances, often inviting all the other acts back onstage to join along, throw confetti, and keep the party going.

 Herb Alpert, who Cooke would later work with, recalls the song.
 “Sam had great instincts.
 He was just one of those guys that had a feel – I mean, if he walked in and showed you the lyrics that he had, you’d kind of wonder what it’s all about.
 But as soon as he picked up his guitar and played “Having a Party,” the whole thing came to life.
 So he had this very personal way of expressing himself that was very touching.”

 “Shake” was recorded about a month before his death in 1964.
 Bobby Womack played guitar on the track.
 The song became a posthumous hit for Cooke, reaching No. 7 spot in February of 1965.
-One of a few Sam Cooke songs including “Another Saturday Night” and “Everybody Loves to Cha-Cha-Cha” that show his love for rumba and cha-cha music.
+One of a few Sam Cooke songs including “Another Saturday Night” and “Everybody Loves to Cha-Cha-Cha” show his love for rumba and cha-cha music.

 Otis Redding, Eric Burdon and the Animals, Small Faces and The Supremes have all recorded their own versions of “Shake.”